kiboschool/course-programming-2/src/lessons/classes-and-objects/objects-and-methods.md

 A function that is attached to an object is called a **method**.

-Lists have certain methods, like `append`, and Responses have certain methods, like `read`.
+Lists have certain methods, like `append`, and responses have certain methods, like `read`.

 We'll soon learn more about objects and methods, and how to use them.